owenashurst/agar.io-clone/README.md

 ## Gameplay rules
 - Player's **mass** is the number of food eaten
 - You can't eat a newbie (who has no mass)
-- Everytime a player joined the game, **3** new food will be spawn
+- Everytime a player joins the game, **3** new food will be spawn
-- Everytime a food be eaten by a player, **1** new food will be respawn
+- Everytime a food is eaten by a player, **1** new food will be respawn
-- The more food you eat, the more slow you will move
+- The more food you eat, the slower you move